 It is however, notoriously difficult to build a substantial audience on Instagram – while users are more active than on most other platforms, getting these users engaged will be hard.

-Another useful Instagram feature is the “Stories” function – short, edited video clips strung together in a sequence, with each one being visible for 24 hours.
+Another useful Instagram feature is the “Stories” function.
+Stories are a series of pictures or video clips strung together in a sequence, with each one being visible for 24 hours.
 This method of posting tends to get far more views and engagement than regular posts, and is a great personal way to share your writing and thought processes with your readers.

 Sharing to Facebook